-High quality, efficient tooling relies heavily on good part design as well as advanced skills in mold design and the manufacturing of the tool.
-An injection mold is a highly precision tool that must be rugged enough to withstand hundreds of thousands of high pressure molding cycles.
+High quality, efficient tooling relies heavily on good part design, advanced skills in mold design, and the manufacturing of the tool.
+An injection mold is a high-precision tool that must be rugged enough to withstand hundreds of thousands of high-pressure molding cycles.

 By optimizing your part design and focusing on consolidating many key features, you can reduce your overall investment costs significantly.
 Adhere to the most common best practices in designing your part for the plastic injection molding process and your product or part quality, consistency and reliability will meet your expectations.

 Next to resin selection, maintaining uniform wall thickness throughout your design is critical.
 This will help you develop stronger, better looking parts while also aiding in the overall look and feel by reducing blemishes that may occur from stresses during the injection molding process.

 Wall thickness will often determine the mechanical performance, cosmetic appearance, moldability and cost-effectiveness of your plastic injection molded custom parts.
 Achieving optimal wall thickness is a balance between strength and weight which represents both durability and overall cost.
 During your design phase, give careful consideration to wall thickness in order to minimize expensive tooling changes down the road.
 Utilizing ribs, curves and corrugations can help you to reduce material costs and still provide rigid strength and durability in you plastic molded parts.

 • A 10% increase in wall thickness provides approximately a 33% increase in stiffness with most materials

 • Core out unneeded thickness and wall stock